jpratt2/CucumberTemplateJava/README.md

 1) automatic waits, 2) additional locator options, and 3) browser drivers.

 # Locators
-Three options are available for locators in the Gherkin syntax:
+Four options are available for locators in the Gherkin syntax:

+a) Using named locators, see

-a) By. selenium locators.
+b) By. selenium locators.

     And I click By.tagname("button")